 Have you just immigrated to Canada?
-Are you interested in buying a home?
+Are you thinking to buy your first home?
 Canadian newcomers are welcome but might experience different terminology, financial requirements, and documentation than your country of birth.

 The good news is that Canada is an immigrant nation, with Edmonton becoming one of the most diverse cities in the country.
 According to the 2011 National Household Survey, the Canadian Housing and Mortgage Corporation (CMHC) says that 20.4% of Edmontonians are immigrants from countries such as India, Philippines, China – among several others.